 Prohibited Practices under the Age Discrimination in Employment Act

 The ADEA prohibits age discrimination in the workplace against employees with respect to their compensation, terms, privileges, or conditions of employment because of their age.
 The most common ADEA claims involve discriminatory hiring, firing, lay-offs, demotions or promotions.
-The ADEA protects older workers against harassment in the workplace on the basis of age.
+The ADEA protects older workers against harassment in the workplace on the basis of age or any workplace discrimination.

 The ADEA also prohibits a covered employer from retaliating against any employee who opposes a prohibited practice, files a charge, or participates or testifies in an investigation, proceeding, or litigation under the ADEA.
 This protection even applies to employees who are under age 40.